George Antonius: Personal life

-Antonius graduated from Cambridge University and joined the newly formed British Mandate Administration in Palestine as the deputy in the Education Department.
-His wife, Katy, was a daughter of Faris Nimr Pasha, a wealthy Lebanese Christian and cultural activist.
+Antonius was the son-in-law of Faris Nimr who was a Lebanese journalist and founder of the newspaper Al Muqattam.
+His wife, who he married in 1928, Katy Nimr, was a daughter of Faris Nimr, a wealthy Lebanese Christian and cultural activist.
 Antonius had a difficult relationship with the British.
-Despite his senior position he and his wife were refused membership to the Jerusalem sports club which had a "No Natives" policy.
+Despite his senior position he and his wife were refused membership in the Jerusalem sports club which had a "No Natives" policy.

-In 1925, Antonius joined Gilbert Clayton in the newly formed Saudi Arabia, as his translator and advisor in the negotiations to agree on the boundaries of Saudi Arabia with Iraq, Transjordan and Yemen.

-He resigned his position in 1930 to join the Institute of Current World Affairs in New York City.
-He was secretary general to the Arab Delegation to the London Conference (1939).
+Legacy

 An annual lecture is given in his memory at St Antony's College, Oxford.